9dots/9dots.io-pages/OreUqq7.md

 ![](http://uploads.9dots.io/OiQcewv_md.jpg)

 ## Explore
-Students will go begin programming their robot to complete the tasks.
+Show students the maze from the previous lesson to remind them of what their robot will need to navvigate.
+Students will go begin programming their robot to complete the maze.

 1. Demonstrate how to download a program to the robot.
 	- A how to on downloading programs to the EV3 can be found in the Wiki section of 9dots.io.